 There are a lot of fun facts, history, and specifics you can learn about wine.
-From wine pairing information and the best wine list options to the vast history of wine, the list goes on and on.
+From wine pairing information and the best wine list options to wine marketing to the vast history of wine to how to sell wine by the glass, the list goes on and on.
 It all revolves around the question of: "What is a winery?" and the winery definition.
 The word winery carries a lot of weight in the world of wine.

-There are people who dedicate their lives to learning about wine and joining the court of master sommeliers.
+There are people who dedicate their lives to learning about wine and joining the court of master sommeliers-see the Master Sommeliers website.
 There are also lots of folks who love wine, and who want to learn a bit more about the wines they enjoy.
-Even if that doesn't quite mean taking sommelier classes all the time.
+Even if that doesn't quite mean taking sommelier classes all the time or getting into wine sales.

 Wherever you fall on those interest levels, there’s one thing you’re sure to be curious about: wineries.
 Naturally, anyone who loves wine wants to learn at least a bit more about the places wines come from.
 Whether you're looking into buying a winery or you just want to buy some great wine, it never hurts to learn more.